officelearn/azure-docs.sv-se/articles/connectors/connectors-create-api-sqlazure.md

 ## <a name="troubleshoot-problems"></a>Felsöka problem

-Det är mycket vanligt att drabbas av anslutnings problem.
-Följande är ett exempel på ett fel meddelande:
+Problem med anslutningen kan vanligt vis inträffa, så för att felsöka och lösa dessa typer av problem kan du gå igenom [lösa anslutnings fel till SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server).
+Här följer några exempel:

-> `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
+* `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections.`

->
-> `(provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server) (Microsoft SQL Server, Error: 53)`
+* `(provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server) (Microsoft SQL Server, Error: 53)`

->
-> `(provider: TCP Provider, error: 0 - No such host is known.)
+* `(provider: TCP Provider, error: 0 - No such host is known.)
 (Microsoft SQL Server, Error: 11001)`

-Följ [lösa anslutnings fel för att SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server) för att felsöka problemet.

 ## <a name="connector-specific-details"></a>Anslutningsspecifika Detaljer